dcrommie/walbrook/education/understanding-key-person-insurance.md

 ## Types of insurance

 Key person insurance can provide cover in the event of the death, total and permanent disablement (TPD) and trauma of a key person.

-As business and personal circumstances vary, you should involve your accountant and financial adviser when thinking about the types of cover that are suitable for your business and how you should structure the insurance package.
+As business and personal circumstances vary, you should involve your accountant and financial adviser when thinking about the types of cover that are suitable for your business and how you should structure the insurance.

+## Ownership

+Unlike Buy Sell Insurance, which is owned by the owners or related private structures and protects the owners against an unplanned exit of another owner, Key Person insurance is typically owned by the trading entity itself.

 ## Tax considerations